ScorpioBroker/ScorpioBroker/CONTRIBUTING.md

 * Any unauthorized publication, transfer to third parties or duplication of the object or source code –
 * either totally or in part - is strictly prohibited.
-*      Copyright (c) INSERT YEAR NEC Laboratories Europe GmbH  All Rights Reserved.
+*      Copyright (c) 2021 NEC Laboratories Europe GmbH  All Rights Reserved.
 *
 * NEC Laboratories Europe GmbH DISCLAIMS ALL WARRANTIES, EITHER EXPRESS OR
 * IMPLIED, INCLUDING BUT NOT LIMITED TO IMPLIED WARRANTIES OF MERCHANTABILITY